-The State of Alaska fall hunting season for Fortymile caribou in areas accessible from the Taylor Highway in Zone 3 will close after two days of hunting at 11:59 p.m.
-Friday night, August 30, 2013.
+The State of Alaska fall hunting season for Fortymile caribou in areas accessible from the Taylor Highway in Zone 3 will close at 11:59 p.m.
+Tuesday night, September 15, 2015.

-Caribou are abundant in Zone 3 along the Taylor Highway and harvest during the first two days of the season is expected to reach the Fall quota of 340 bulls in that zone.
+Caribou are abundant in Zone 3 along the Taylor Highway, and harvest is expected to reach the fall quota of 340 bulls in that zone.

 Caribou are also abundant in Zone 2 (located in parts of Unit 20B, 20D north of the Tanana River, and western 20E), but access is more difficult in this area.
 Caribou are widely scattered in Zones 1 (Steese Highway area) and 4 (White Mountains).
 These three areas remain open at this time.
-The Fall quota for Zones 1 and 4 combined is 225 bulls, and for Zone 2 is 185 bulls.
+The fall quota for Zones 1 and 4 combined is 225 bulls, and for Zone 2 is 185 bulls.

-State hunting seasons for Fortymile caribou opened on August 10 in Zones 2 and 4, and on August 29 in Zones 1 and 3.
+State hunting seasons for Fortymile caribou opened on August 10 in Zones 2 and 4, and on August 30 in Zones 1 and 3.
 The fall bag limit for all zones is one bull for all hunters.